Directional Tutorial¶

 301 Power Fields¶

-By prescribing constraints y_B on a set of faces B, the algorithm interpolates the field to the rest of the faces y_I by minimizing the face-based quadratic Dirichlet energy:
+By prescribing constraints Y_C on a set of tangent spaces C, the algorithm interpolates the field to the rest of the spaces Y_I = V_{TB} \setminus Y_C by minimizing the face-based quadratic Dirichlet energy:

 Hard (left) and soft (right) aligned constraints (yellow on red faces) interpolated to the rest of the mesh.
 Note the singularities that are discovered through principal matching.